Synaps3Protocol/sep/SEP/SEP-003/README.md

 To mitigate volatility and enhance market stability:

-- 60% of the capital raised will be allocated to liquidity provision via Market Makers.
-- A fixed token supply minimizes the risk of supply shocks, ensuring gradual and organic value appreciation.
-- Market-making strategies will support a balanced liquidity environment and minimize excessive price fluctuations.
+- Market-making will be conducted through a hybrid model, possibly involving institutional partners or automated vaults.
+- If the protocol provides both sides of the MMC/USDC pair, strict custody rules and transparency measures will be applied.
+- Liquidity mining programs may be used in parallel to reward early LPs.
+- Future strategic rounds may use a higher price per token to reflect project progress and reduced early-stage risk.

 ## 1.3 Allocation and Vesting Schedule